French Pop Compilations - Slipcue.Com French Music Guide

 An interesting assortment of modern French music, from the old-school chanson and musette of Edith Piaf and Jo Privat to folkies like Gabriel Yacoub and a whole raft of newer oddball artist who mix pop, jazz, rock and worldwide influences...
 This collection is admirable both for its breadth and the quality of its program -- the songs flow well together, keeping your attention while opening your ears up to an unexpectedly wide array of artists and styles.
 Recommended!

-Various Artists "SIXTIES GIRLS, v.1" (Magic, 2005)
+Various Artists "SIXTIES GIRLS, v.1" (Magic Records, 2005)

-Various Artists "SIXTIES GIRLS, v.2" (Magic, 2005)
+Various Artists "SIXTIES GIRLS, v.2" (Magic Records, 2005)

-Various Artists "SIXTIES GIRLS, v.3" (Magic, 2005)
+Various Artists "SIXTIES GIRLS, v.3" (Magic Records, 2005)

-Various Artists "SIXTIES GIRLS, v.4" (Magic, 2005)
+Various Artists "SIXTIES GIRLS, v.4" (Magic Records, 2005)

-Various Artists "SIXTIES GIRLS, v.5" (Magic, 2003)
+Various Artists "SIXTIES GIRLS, v.5" (Magic Records, 2003)

 Various Artists "SWINGING MADEMOISELLES v.1-2" (Sasha Monett Records, 1999)

-I admit, when I saw the first of these collections, I didn't have high hopes... but boy, was I mistaken!
+I admit, when I saw the first of these collections, I didn't have high hopes... but boy, was I wrong!
 A fun, well-programmed collection of mid-to-late '60s ye-ye material, with plenty of semi-psychedelic instrumentation.
 There's some overlap between these albums and the ULTRA CHICKS series below, but not so's you'd really notice.
 Sound quality is very good, as is the song selection.
-What really sets these compilations apart from similar unlicenced collections, though, are the detailed liner notes -- not only are the artists' career's outlined, but the recording dates are also included!
+What really sets these compilations apart from similar unlisenced collections, though, are the detailed liner notes -- not only are the artists' career's outlined, but the recording dates are also included!
 Volume 2 turned out to be quite nice, as well.
 Well worth searching for!

-Various Artists "SWINGING MADEMOISELLES" (Hip Bop, 2005)
+Various Artists "SWINGING MADEMOISELLES" (Hip Bop Records, 2005)

 Various Artists "ULTRA CHICKS v.1-6" (1996/2000)